Foreign Policy of Islam: Peace or War?

 Christians Hostilities toward Muslims

-A historical and contextual summary of encounters between Muslim and Christians conveys a better understanding of the principles of the foreign policies of Islam.
-As part of his activities, in the early 628 CE, Prophet Muhammad sent many envoys to the leaders of provinces and autonomies within and outside Arabia invitingthem to Islam.
-One of these messengers was Harith Ibn-Umair al Azdi.
-Harith, who carried a letter to the Governor of Basra in Syria, was intercepted by Sharhabeel al-Ghassani, the Governor of al-Balqa’, Syria, appointed by the Byzantine King Heraclius.
-Sharhabeel destroyed Muhammad’s letter to the Governor of Basra, humiliated the Prophet, and tortured and crucified the emissary.
+One of these messengers was Harith Ibn-Umair al-Azdi, who carried a letter to the Governor of Basra in Syria.
+However, he was intercepted by Sharhabeel al-Ghassani, the Governor of al-Balqa’, Syria, appointed by the Byzantine King Heraclius.
+Sharhabeel destroyed Muhammad’s letter, humiliated the Prophet, and tortured and crucified the emissary.

 The Battle of Tabuk (630 AD)